-- Certification that the proposal is exempt from further Environmental Review under the California Environmental Quality Act. - APPROVAL of Application Number 171363, extending the Tentative Map for Subdivision 141157 to February 11, 2019, based on the findings (Exhibit B) and conditions (Exhibit C) for Permit 141157.
+- Certification that the proposal is exempt from further Environmental Review under the California Environmental Quality Act. - APPROVAL of Application Number 191008, extending the Tentative Map for Subdivision 141157 and the associated Commercial Development Permit, Coastal Development Permit and Height Exception, to February 11, 2023, based on the findings (Exhibit B) and conditions (Exhibit C) for Permit 141157.